Hashpack/hashconnect/README.md

 hashconnect.findLocalWallets();
 ```

-Calling this function will send a ping out, and supported wallets will return their metadata in a ```foundExtensionEvent```.
+Calling this function will send a ping out, and supported wallets will return their metadata in a ```foundExtensionEvent``` [(details)](#foundextensionevent).
 You should take this metadata, and display buttons with the available extensions.
 More extensions will be supported in the future!

 You should then call: